k-bialucha/business-assistant-mobile-app/README.md

 # Business Assistant App

 A mobile app that _will_ allow to summarize monthly sales and expenses of a company.
-First goal is to support single person business for company based in Poland.
+First goal is to support single person business for a company based in Poland.

 ## Requirements